9 Commonwealth

 9 Commonwealth (2013)

-Laura Norcross married in December of 1896 to William D. Kingsmill Marrs (called Kingsmill Marrs), a banker.
+Laura Norcross married in December of 1896 to William Dana Kingsmill Marrs (called Kingsmill Marrs), a banker.
 After their marriage, they lived at South Park in Wayland and at Maitland Cottage in Maitland, Florida.

 Lucy Norcross died in February of 1916.